 Defining “stochastic loss”

 Despite this well-established body of theory, Rafajlović et al. attempt to explain the dynamics they observe only in terms of the resulting patterns of change in allele polymorphism (rates of gain vs. loss) and emphasize the importance of “stochastic loss”.
 They define stochastic loss as that which “occurs due to random genetic drift in populations of finite size, resulting in fixation of a single allele at a given locus in both populations” (p.
 1615), but this does not give any insight into the causal contributions of the underlying evolutionary processes.
-To clarify what may be meant by “stochastic loss” in light of the above review, loss of polymorphism in these two-patch models may be caused by: (A) pure drift when two alleles have equal fitness, (B) drift in small populations overwhelming the deterministic forcing of allele frequencies that occurs when divergent selection is greater than migration (1/N > > 0); (C) drift causing stochastic loss in large populations, even when the net effect of selection and migration is diversifying ( > 1/N > 0), or (D) deterministic forcing of allele frequencies when migration is greater than divergent selection ( < 0).
+To clarify what may be meant by “stochastic loss” in light of the above review, loss of polymorphism in these two-patch models may be caused by: (A) pure drift when two alleles have equal fitness, (B) drift in small populations overwhelming the deterministic forcing of allele frequencies that occurs when divergent selection is greater (or stronger?) than migration (1/N > > 0); (C) drift causing stochastic loss in large populations, even when the net effect of selection and migration is diversifying ( > 1/N > 0), or (D) deterministic forcing of allele frequencies when migration is greater than divergent selection ( < 0).
 Unfortunately, Rafajlović et al. do not attempt to differentiate between these very different reasons for “stochastic loss”, which can occur by either (A), (B), or (C), nor do they even consider the possibility of (D), which constitutes non-stochastic loss.
 As such, claiming “stochastic loss” as a cause of architecture evolution only identifies the proximal reasons for change: that polymorphisms establish and are lost.
 Such an approach to describing “universal mechanisms” obscures more interesting questions, such as “is this architecture adaptive?”, which can only be evaluated if framed in terms of the underlying evolutionary processes.

 Clarifying the evolutionary processes causing loss of polymorphism

 In their two-locus numerical simulations, Rafajlović et al. (2016) observe that above some recombination rate, the rate of polymorphism loss exceeds the rate of gain (their Figure 3).
 This pattern is qualitatively consistent with the analytical predictions of Aeschbacher and Bürger (2014, eq.
 11) for a continent-island model: above a certain rate of recombination, polymorphism tends to be deterministically disfavoured and the rate of loss of polymorphism should exceeds the rate of establishment of new alleles (explanation D, above).
 However, this pattern would also be qualitatively consistent with polymorphism being deterministically favoured but with loss occurring due to drift, either in the large or small population domains (explanation B and C, above).
 Likely, explanations B, C, and D all come into play under different combinations of migration, selection, recombination, and drift.
 Thus, it is unclear whether the loss of polymorphism observed by Rafajlović et al. is in fact even stochastic, as they claim.
-This should have been investigated using simulations that varied population size, or by running continent-island model simulations and comparing the results to readily available analytical predictions (symmetrical two-patch analytical models are somewhat less tractable, e.g., Akerman and Bürger 2014).
+This should have been investigated using simulations that varied population size (also migration rates and mutational effect sizes), or by running continent-island model simulations and comparing the results to readily available analytical predictions (symmetrical two-patch analytical models are somewhat less tractable, e.g., Akerman and Bürger 2014).

 Evaluating the importance of loss of polymorphism